Overview of security and compliance in Microsoft Teams

 Teams is Tier C-compliant at launch.
 This includes the following standards: ISO 27001, ISO 27018, SSAE16 SOC 1 and SOC 2, HIPAA, and EU Model Clauses (EUMC).
 Within the Microsoft compliance framework, Microsoft classifies Office 365 applications and services into four categories.
 Each category is defined by specific compliance commitments that must be met for an Office 365 service, or a related Microsoft service, to be listed in that category.

 Services in compliance categories C and D that have industry-leading compliance commitments are enabled by default.
 Services in categories A and B come with controls to turn on or turn off these services for an entire organization.
 Details can be found in the Compliance Framework for Industry Standards and Regulations.
-Microsoft Teams also supports Cloud Security Alliance compliance.
+Teams also supports Cloud Security Alliance compliance.

 Teams also enforces team-wide and organization-wide two-factor authentication, single sign-on through Active Directory, and encryption of data in transit and at rest.
 Files are stored in SharePoint and are backed by SharePoint encryption.
 Notes are stored in OneNote and are backed by OneNote encryption.
 The OneNote data is stored in the team SharePoint site.
 The Wiki tab can also be used for note taking and it's content is also stored within the team SharePoint site.